...

 When you buy shares or other securities at Yuh, you can either buy a "number" in units or buy a "value in CHF".

-So instead of buying 1 Lindt share for about CHF 110'000, you switch to the tab "Value in CHF" and buy for example 50 shares for CHF.
+So instead of buying 1 Lindt share for around CHF 110,000, you switch to the "Value in CHF" tab and buy, for example, 50 shares for CHF.
 This fraction of the share is called a "fractional share" and Yuh Bank takes over the denomination for you.

 Yuh Themes or trend themes are ETFs or baskets of shares on a specific topic.
-For example, you can invest in the topic of eMobility or Blockchain.
-Investments in theme funds sound exciting and are popular in marketing departments, but you should take them with a grain of salt.
-My personal experience coincides with the statement of this Fintool videoswhich I would be happy to recommend to you if you are interested.
+You can invest in e-mobility or blockchain, for example.
+Investments in thematic funds sound exciting and are popular in marketing departments, but you should treat them with caution.
+My personal experience is in line with the statement in this Fintool videoswhich I would be happy to recommend to you if you are interested.

 Tip no. 3: Use and receive the free Swissqoins by entering the code YUHFRANKE when registering!